Master the minor scales in 8 steps!

 Dorian – Step 6

 The jazz minor, the scale that comes with chord II, it’s time to explore Dorian.
+You can learn this quickly by looking at it as intervals.

 Simply follow all video lessons to master these five shapes, then do it in 12 keys before you move on.